Construction

 Onshore substation

-A construction compound will be required at the Mona onshore substation.
+A temporary construction compound will be required at the Mona onshore substation.
 The compound will be located within the Mona Proposed Onshore Development Area and will provide offices, welfare facilities, storage of plant and equipment and parking for construction staff.

 It is anticipated that construction access to the onshore substation site will use the proposed permanent access route, albeit that during construction, a temporary surface may be used.
 This access route will need to be installed early in the construction process.